g0v-it/data-agcom/sdaas/README.md

 knowledge base build process requires to:

-- edit files in the *data* directory
+- if needed, edit files in the *data* directory adding known linked data about facts.
-- develop the *gateways* for transforming web resources in linked data.
+-  if needed, develop the *gateways* for transforming web resources in linked data.
 See [gateways doc.](gateways/README.md)
-- write *axioms* and rules to generate new data.
+-  if needed, write new *axioms* and rules to generate new data.
 See [axioms doc.](axioms/README.md)
 - edit the *build script* that drives the data ingestion process.
+Add new resources to ingest
 - run sdaas agent
+- query the resulting knowledge base

 ### debugging the build script with docker